uniquelyparticular/sync-shippo-to-moltin/README.md

 | ------------- | ------ | ------------------- |
 | Track Updated | `Test` | _`ngrok URL` above_ |

-⚠️ Each time a `charge` is `refunded` this function will be called, but it will only call moltin to update order if 'fully refunded' in Stripe (TODO: if Moltin add support for order.payment = partial_refund then can update to handle).

 ## 🚀 Deploy

 You can easily deploy this function to [now](https://now.sh).